Skip to main content

 2 mentions Positive Neutral Negative

-The optimization of the game is severely lacking, with reports of it running at an unplayable 1 fps during critical moments, even on high-end rigs capable of handling modern titles smoothly.
+The game's optimization is severely lacking, with reports of it running as low as 1 fps during critical moments, even on capable hardware that handles modern titles smoothly.
 This significant performance issue detracts from the overall gameplay experience.

 • “How a 2D point-and-click game could run as low as 1 fps (for the entire end cutscene) on a rig that can run every modern game at 60+ fps in 1080p is baffling; optimization here really needs to be addressed.”